Enhance Middle School Learning With Invention Project

 Watch our program in action

 Invention Project gives students the opportunity to sketch, incubate, build, test and refine their ideas through activities that promote self-expression and self-confidence.
-Plus, they’ll gain the entrepreneurial knowledge and skills they need to succeed in the marketplace.
+Plus, they’ll gain the entrepreneurial knowledge, financial literacy and innovative skills they need to succeed in the marketplace.

 Participants meet NIHF Inductees, as well as Collegiate Inventors Competition finalists and winners, through personalized video challenges.
 Students are challenged to create inventive designs, but they must also consider business concepts like rapid prototyping, market research, shipping and profit.
 At the same time, Instructors learn how to incorporate entrepreneurship and best business practices into their classrooms.